Arab–Byzantine wars: Sicily, Italy and Crete

 While a relative equilibrium reigned in the East, the situation in the western Mediterranean was irretrievably altered when the Aghlabids began their slow conquest of Sicily in the 820s.
 Using Tunisia as their launching pad, the Arabs started by conquering Palermo in 831, Messina in 842, Enna in 859, culminating in the capture of Syracuse in 878.

-This in turn opened up southern Italy and the Adriatic Sea for raids and settlement.
-Byzantium further suffered an important setback with the loss of Crete to a band of Andalusian exiles, who established a piratical emirate on the island and for more than a century ravaged the coasts of the hitherto secure Aegean Sea.
+Separately, in around 827, a band of Andalusians expelled from Alexandria by the Abbasids arrived in Crete.
+The Andalusians established their main city and fortress at Chandax, which later became their capital once they had subdued the Byzantine territory, establishing the Emirate of Crete.

 Byzantine resurgence, 863–11th century

 In 863 during the reign of Michael III, the Byzantine general Petronas defeated and routed an Arab invasion force under the command of Umar al-Aqta at the Battle of Lalakaon inflicting heavy casualties and removing the Emirate of Melitene as a serious military threat.
 Umar died in battle and the remnants of his army was annihilated in subsequent clashes, allowing the Byzantines to celebrate the victory as revenge for the earlier Arab sacking of Amorion, while news of the defeats sparked riots in Baghdad and Samarra.
 In the following months the Byzantines successfully invaded Armenia killing the Muslim governor in Armenia Emir Ali ibn Yahya as well as the Paulician leader Karbeas.
 These Byzantines victories marked a turning point which ushered in a century long Byzantine offensive eastward into Muslim territory.

 Religious peace came with the emergence of the Macedonian dynasty in 867, as well as a strong and unified Byzantine leadership; while the Abbasid empire had splintered into many factions after 861.
 Basil I revived the Byzantine Empire into a regional power, during a period of territorial expansion, making the Empire the strongest power in Europe, with an ecclesiastical policy marked by good relations with Rome.
 Basil allied with the Holy Roman Emperor Louis II against the Arabs, and his fleet cleared the Adriatic Sea of their raids.

 With Byzantine help, Louis II captured Bari from the Arabs in 871.
 The city became Byzantine territory in 876.
 The Byzantine position on Sicily deteriorated, and Syracuse fell to the Emirate of Sicily in 878.
 Catania was lost in 900, and finally the fortress of Taormina in 902.
 Michael of Zahumlje apparently on 10 July 926 sacked Siponto (Sipontum), which was a Byzantine town in Apulia.
 Sicily would remain under Arab control until the Norman invasion in 1071.

 Although Sicily was lost, the general Nikephoros Phokas the Elder succeeded in taking Taranto and much of Calabria in 880, forming the nucleus for the later Catepanate of Italy.
 The successes in the Italian Peninsula opened a new period of Byzantine domination there.
 Above all, the Byzantines were beginning to establish a strong presence in the Mediterranean Sea, and especially the Adriatic.